From Volterra dislocations to strain-gradient plasticity: The geometry of multiple edge-dislocations

-If $Q$ is closed, then $\torsion=0$, which we may interpret as $(\M,\g,Q)$ being dislocation-free.
+If $\P$ is closed, then $\torsion=0$, which we may interpret as $(\M,\P)$ being dislocation-free.
 The case where $\torsion\ne0$ was treated in \cite{KM15,KM16} in the context of the emergence of torsion as a limit of dislocation density (see also \cite{EKM20}).

-In this work, we consider converging bodies in a regime where the limiting implant map $Q$ is closed.
-Since $\M$ is simply-connected, this implies that $Q$ is exact, that is $Q=d\phi$ for some $\phi :\M\to \R^2$.
-Since $d\phi=Q\in \Gamma(\SO(\g,\euc))$, this implies that $\phi$ is an isometric immersion of $\M$ into $\R^2$.
-In particular $\g$ is flat.
-We will further assume that $\phi$ is an embedding, and thus we can assume that $(\M,\g,Q) = (\W,\euc,\id_{\R^2})$, where $\W$ is a simply-connected domain in $\R^2$.
+In this work, we consider converging bodies in a regime where the limiting implant map $\P$ is closed.
+Since $\M$ is simply-connected, this implies that $\P$ is exact, that is $\P=d\phi$ for some $\phi :\M\to \R^2$.
+The condition $d\phi=\P$ implies that $\phi$ is an isometric immersion of $\M$ into $\R^2$.
+We will further assume that $\phi$ is an embedding, and thus we can assume that $(\M,\P) = (\W,\IdRtwo)$, where $\W$ is a simply-connected domain in $\R^2$.
 In this regime, where the limiting body is defect-free, a more refined definition is required to capture the convergence of the density of dislocations: